1. Guide for Authors

 2. How do I format my manuscript for AJA? (see ‘Manuscript File Formats’)

 3. How do I submit my manuscript to AJA? (see ‘Submission of Papers’)

-4. What should I do before my manuscript be accepted formally? (see ‘Prior to Acceptance’)
+4. What should I do before my manuscript is accepted? (see ‘Before submission’)

-6. What about the Article publication charge? (see ‘Charge’)
+6. What is the Article publication charge? (see ‘Cost’)

 2. Aims and Scope